ODD guitars are a range of personalisable, customisable guitars that explore the limits of 3D printing technologies and applications.

 The hardware (pickups, bridges, necks, tuning heads, etc.) used on all ODD guitars are all top quality off-the-shelf hardware and most of them can be specified by the customer when ordering.
 In fact, one of the things that is great about 3D printing is that it allows quite a range of customisation by the user without adding much to the cost of the components.

 ODD was started by Olaf Diegel, a long-standing design engineer, with a passion for 3D printing and other advanced manufacturing technologies.
-As his real job, Olaf is professor of mechatronics and Massey University in Auckland, New Zealand.
+As his real job, Olaf is professor of product development, in the department of design sciences of the faculty of engineering at Lund University, in Sweden.